meteocean-unige/ROI-RFA_MedSea/README.md

 # ROI-RFA_MedSea
-This repo contains the Matlab scripts to run the analysis presented in De Leo &amp; Solari (2025).
-Regional Frequency Analysis of extreme waves based on Regions of Influence in the Mediterranean Sea (to be published in Ocean Engineering).
+This repo contains the Matlab scripts to run the analysis presented in:

+De Leo, F., & Solari, S. (2025).
+Regional frequency analysis of extreme waves based on regions of influence in the Mediterranean Sea.
+Ocean Engineering, 342, 123088.

 func_find_peaks.m --> is an example function for extraction of a series of peaks from a time series of significant wave heights